Samsung challenge: sold the phone, how to keep the customer

 It wasn't always so.
 In 2010, Samsung launched its own mobile operating system called bada, and wooed developers and users with tools and an app store.
 Bada has steadily gathered users but accounts for less than 3 percent of devices shipped, according to technology consultancy Gartner.
 Android accounts for nearly two thirds.

-The company's efforts to make bada more popular were hampered by its own focus on hardware sales, said Karthik Srinivasan, who worked as a product manager at Samsung's Media Solutions Centre in Bangalore.
-His team would submit proposals for services and apps only "to be stumped when the question came back from Korea: How many more devices can you sell next year based on these services?" he told Reuters.
+The company's efforts to make bada more popular were hampered by its own focus on hardware sales, said Karthik Srinivasan, who worked as a product manager at Samsung's Media Solutions Center in Bangalore.
+Hi s team would submit proposals for services and apps only "to be stumped when the question came back from Korea: How many more devices can you sell next year based on these services?" he told Reuters.

 Samsung has not abandoned bada, but its emphasis on Android alienated its fan base and developers.
 "The top management may have had focus," said Srinivasan, who quit the company last year, "but it was dispiriting to see the company was making very good Android devices and promoting them more than bada ones."